 Bailey Masullo ’15

-Bailey graduated from Pitzer in 2015 with a BA in mathematics and minor in economics.
+Bailey graduated from Pitzer in 2015 with a BA in mathematics and a minor in economics.
 During her time at Pitzer, she served as treasurer and president of the Student Senate, worked in the Housing Office and the Advancement Office, and was a Career Services ambassador.
 She studied off-campus through the Silicon Valley Program, working as a marketing intern at Atlassian.
 Operating from the foundation of Pitzer’s core values, Bailey volunteers on the associate board for KIPP LA Schools, a nonprofit organization that operates high-performing elementary and middle public charter schools in South and East Los Angeles.
 She also serves on the leadership council for ChildrenNow and is the volunteer coordinator for Read to a Child at her company, The Capital Group, where she currently serves as an analyst on the Investment Product Management team.

 Chris Michno ’91

-Christopher is a freelance arts and culture writer.
+Chris is a freelance arts and culture writer.
 He is the associate editor and a regular feature writer and critic for Artillery, a bimonthly contemporary art magazine based in Los Angeles, and a contributor to Artbound, the cultural journalism project of the Los Angeles public television station, KCET.
-Additionally, Chris is acquisitions and special projects editor at DoppelHouse Press, a publisher that specializes in art, architecture, and the stories of émigrés.
+Additionally, Chris is the acquisitions and special projects editor at DoppelHouse Press, a publisher that specializes in art, architecture, and the stories of émigrés.
 In 1992, he was part of Pitzer’s James Turrell Project that culminated in a temporary Turrell installation at The Claremont Colleges.

 Tricia Morgan ’08

-After graduating in 2008 with a BA in sociology and a minor in history as a New Resources student, Tricia joined Pitzer’s Community Engagement Center (CEC) staff and is now associate director for CEC and the Pitzer in Ontario (PIO) program.
+After graduating from Pitzer in 2008 with a BA in sociology and a minor in history as a New Resources student, Tricia joined Pitzer’s Community Engagement Center (CEC) staff and is now associate director for CEC and the Pitzer in Ontario (PIO) program.
 For many years, she has served on Pitzer’s governance committees as a staff council representative and on the Academic Planning Committee.
 Tricia has played a key role in successfully attaining a place for Pitzer College on the Presidential Higher Education Community Service Honor Roll; obtaining the coveted Carnegie Community Engagement Classification; and guiding multiple winning student letters in the Debating for Democracy annual competition through Project Pericles.
 She is currently enrolled in the doctoral program in Claremont Graduate University’s School of Education for higher education administration.
 Her research interests include access and equity in higher education, social justice leadership, student success, and mindful community engagement.
 She is also a trained anti-bias facilitator with the World of Difference institute and currently serves as a Bowen Associate for Claremont Graduate University.

 Jon Rice ’13